mcmontero/tinyAPI/README.md

     - Customize it for your project.

-    - Added the path to where tinyAPI is stored and the path to the configuration file to the environment variable PYTHONPATH.
-If tinyAPI is deployed in /opt/tinyAPI and the configuration file is located at /opt/my_application/config, make sure you environment contains the
+    - Add the path to where tinyAPI is stored and the path to the configuration file to the environment variable PYTHONPATH.
+If tinyAPI is deployed in /opt/tinyAPI and the configuration file is located at /opt/my_application/config, make sure your environment contains the
       following:

         export PYTHONPATH=$PYTHONPATH:/opt/:/opt/my_application/config